MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboard-share.md

 The user can then accept the invitation and sign in to access the dashboard.

 > [!IMPORTANT]
 > The user must accept the invitation while signed in to their home tenant.
-For more information, see [Microsoft Entra ID terminology](/entra/fundamentals/whatis#terminology)

 > [!NOTE]
 > If you're accepting on behalf of a security group, you must be a member of the group to accept the invitation.
 Once the first member of the group accepts the invitation, all members of the group can use the [shared link](#share-the-dashboard-link) to access the dashboard.